killight98/oclshim/docs/oclshim_guide.md

-# How to Build and Run for OpenCL Applications
+# How to Build and Run oclshim for OpenCL Applications

 This document describes how to build `libOpenCL.so` (dynamic shared file) and `cliloader`(oclshim tool), also provide some commands for using them.